National and ethnic cultures of Utah: Japanese

+Romani

+Most of the Romani people who came to Utah were of Balkan, Eastern, and Central European origin.
+The Roma settled in Deseret, Elsinore, Oak City, Kanab, and other rural communities in Utah since the early 1900s.

 National groups from Africa

 Sudanese

 As of 2005, there were about 2,000 Sudanese in Utah.
 Most of these were recent immigrants.
 They included young families with children and young singles.
 They started to arrive in 1999 as refugees, and many are still coming, because of the war going on in Sudan between the Muslims of the North and the Christians of the South.
 For them life in Utah is better and they especially enjoy the security, far from the dangers of the war.
 They live mostly in Salt Lake County, with concentration in Salt Lake City and West Valley.
 They plan to remain in the USA.
 Most of them are working and many are also studying at college.
 They have found jobs at convenience stores like 7-Eleven or in warehouses.
 Several of the Sudanese women are attending school at Horizonte High School to obtain the skills necessary to start their own businesses.
 Almost all of them are renting their homes and apartments.

 The official language in Sudan is Arabic, but most of them know English, also because of the proximity with Kenya.
 Some of those not from the cities speak their dialects instead of Arabic, but they also know some English.
 Since they are mostly from South Sudan, they are in great majority Christians (95%), and the rest are Muslims.
 They are very religious and meet every Sunday at church.